MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-type-conversion.md

 integer + decimal
 ```

-This expression contains two subexpressions of different data types.
-Before it can add these two subexpressions, the system must convert the leftmost subexpression to decimal.
+This expression contains two sub expressions of different data types.
+Before it can add these two sub expressions, the system must convert the leftmost sub expression to decimal.

 ```
 decimal + decimal
 ```

-When the leftmost subexpression has been converted, the expression can be evaluated, and the resulting data type will be decimal.
+When the leftmost sub expression has been converted, the expression can be evaluated, and the resulting data type will be decimal.

 ```
 decimal + decimal = decimal